Criticism of the Seventh-day Adventist Church: Christology

-Adventist doctrine is that God took "man's nature in its fallen condition," but yet "Christ did not in the least participate in its sin", which shows Christ with post fall humanity but a sinlessness of Adam before the fall Mainstream Adventists believe that Jesus was beset with all of the moral weaknesses and frailties that ordinary humans experience.
-However, he did not have the propensity to sin.
-Christ could be tested by temptation, but like Adam before the fall, did not have the ungodly desires or sinful inclinations of humanity.
-Ellen White states "The Lord Jesus came to our world, not to reveal what a God could do, but what a man could do, through faith in God’s power to help in every emergency.
+Adventist doctrine states that God embraced "man's nature in its fallen condition," yet "Christ did not in the least participate in its sin," portraying Jesus as having post-fall humanity while remaining sinless like Adam before the fall.
+Mainstream Adventists believe that Jesus was beset with all of the moral weaknesses and frailties that ordinary humans experience.
+However, he did not have the propensity to sin: he could be tested by temptation, but like Adam before the fall, he did not have humanity's ungodly desires or sinful inclinations.
+White taught that "The Lord Jesus came to our world, not to reveal what a God could do, but what a man could do, through faith in God’s power to help in every emergency.
 Man is, through faith, to be a partaker in the divine nature, and to overcome every temptation wherewith he is beset."

-Despite this, he managed to resist temptation both from within and without, and lived a perfectly obedient life.
-Jesus is therefore set forth as the supreme Example in whose footsteps Christians must follow.
-The fact that he overcame sin completely, despite having no advantage over other human beings, demonstrates that we too can live a life of complete obedience by trusting in him.
-Ellen White states "The Lord Jesus came to our world, not to reveal what a God could do, but what a man could do, through faith in God’s power to help in every emergency.
+Despite this, Jesus resisted temptation from within and without and lived a perfectly obedient life.
+Jesus is, therefore, set forth as the supreme example in whose footsteps Christians must follow.
+The fact that he overcame sin completely, despite having no advantage over other human beings, demonstrates that individuals, too, can live a life of complete obedience by trusting in him.
+According to White, "The Lord Jesus came to our world, not to reveal what a God could do, but what a man could do, through faith in God’s power to help in every emergency.
 Man is, through faith, to be a partaker in the divine nature, and to overcome every temptation wherewith he is beset."

-Adventists are firm believers that people are saved by faith and not through works, however works are the necessary fruits that are proof of God truly being given a place in our lives.